Ignazio Di Salvo, is an Italian guitar player, singer, composer, songwriter, producer, and music educator.

 His songs and didactical works have been published by Jamtrackcentral.com, the most renowned guitar-related label and guitar education publishing company in the world, with which he collaborates as player and composer.

 He studied Fusion-Jazz guitar with Alex Stornello and he’s been founder and director of the Modern Music Institute in Milan from 2010 to 2013.
 He wrote didactical articles and videos for the Guitar Club Magazine and he introduced in the market his signature “Gnazz tap-pick”, an innovative guitar pick to play eight-finger tapping.

-He’s playing in diffent projects, from Metal to Jazz, Pop and Fusion.
-He’s working as Live/Studio session man, he’s teaching Jazz Music in the Belgian National Academies and doing Masterclasses and Clinics.
-He’s preparing a second solo album as a guitar player and singer and he’s the guitar player and founder of the belgian Symphonic Metal Band Silent Utopia, with which he published the first EP in 2019.
+He’s playing in different projects, from Metal to Jazz, Pop, and Fusion.
+He’s working as a Live/Studio session man, he’s teaching Jazz Music in the Belgian National Academies and doing Masterclasses and Clinics.
+He’s preparing a second solo album as a guitar player and singer and he’s the guitar player and founder of the Belgian Symphonic Metal Band Silent Utopia, with which he published the first EP in 2019.